hoytech/quadrable/README.md

 ![](docs/bubbling.svg)

 **Note**: Creating proofs with sufficient information to support a deletion is not yet implemented.
-The proof creation code needs determine which leaf nodes will be bubbled and provide them as separate WitnessLeaf strands.
-It would also help to implement WitnessBranch strand types to efficiently prove that a sub-tree has two or more children and therefore cannot be bubbled.
+The proof creation code needs to determine which leaf nodes will be bubbled and provide them as separate WitnessLeaf strands.
+It would also help to implement WitnessBranch strand types to efficiently prove that a sub-tree has two or more children and therefore should not be bubbled.